Notes on Gravitational Physics: Continuous Matter

 This equation, together with conservation of mass completely describes freely moving dust, and the equation describing conservation of mass can be obtained in the following way.
 Consider a 4-volume $\Omega$ with sides tangent to the trajectories and whose top and bottom faces are volumes $V_1$ and $V_2$: Think of $V_1$ and $V_2$ as spacelike slices of the dust's history.
 Conservation of particles is the statement that if $N$ particles ``enter'' (are in the volume) $V_1$, $N$ particles ``leave'' $V_2$.
 If $m$ is the mass of a particle (or the average mass per particle, if there are several species), mass conservation has the form \be mN_1 = m N_2.\ee

 Our goal is to write this equation in terms of the density $\rho$.
+Because $u^\alpha$ varies from point to point, however, even if we take $V_1$ and $V_2$ to be slices of constant time $t$, they will not, in general, be orthogonal to the velocity.
 The rest-mass of the particles entering a small comoving volume $\Delta V$ that is orthogonal to $u^\alpha$ is just $M=\rho \Delta V$.
-Because $u^\alpha$ varies from point to point, however, even if we take $V_1$ and $V_2$ to be slices of constant time $t$, they will not, in general, be orthogonal to the 4-velocity.
 So we need to find the mass of a small slice $\Delta\wt V$ of the dust that is not orthogonal to $u^\alpha$.
 Boosting the small slice $\Delta V$ of the fluid by a velocity $v$ gives a slice with volume \be \Delta \wt V = \Delta V\sqrt{1-v^2} \equiv \Delta V \widetilde\gamma^{-1}, \ee by Eq.~\eqref{e:vcontract} -- just the fact that lengths orthogonal to the boost are unchanged and the length along the boost is smaller than the proper length by the factor $\widetilde\gamma^{-1}$.
+We choose the slices to be small enough that the difference in the density and velocity from $\Delta V$ to $\Delta\wt V$ is negligible: $\wt u^\a = u^\a$.
 Because every dust particle that passes through $\Delta V$ also passes through $\Delta\wt V$, the rest mass $\Delta M$ is the same in volume $\Delta V$ and in $\Delta\wt V$,